apache/spark/docs/building-spark.md

 mvn -Phadoop-0.23 -Dhadoop.version=0.23.7 -DskipTests clean package
 {% endhighlight %}

-For Apache Hadoop 2.x, 0.23.x, Cloudera CDH, and other Hadoop versions with YARN, you can enable the "yarn" profile and optionally set the "yarn.version" property if it is different from "hadoop.version".
-As of Spark 1.3, Spark only supports YARN versions 2.2.0 and later.
+You can enable the "yarn" profile and optionally set the "yarn.version" property if it is different from "hadoop.version".
+Spark only supports YARN versions 2.2.0 and later.

 Examples: